CuriousOne23/WhenMathPrays/docs/methodology/instrumentation_methodology_and_interpretation_framework.md

 Blinding status should be stated in every metric file.
 The planned mitigation is to have a second rater score behavioral samples without condition labels.
 This is the single cheapest methodological improvement available — it requires no new data, only a willing second reader with sufficient background to apply the metric definitions.

 **Anchor exemplars.** As noted in Section 5.1, the 0–10 scale lacks anchored exemplars that would allow a second scorer to calibrate independently.
 Without exemplars, the scores are not reproducible by definition.
 This gap must be addressed before inter-rater reliability testing can be meaningful.
+The empirical observations document (`empirical_observations_of_thought_manifold.md`) is the designated location for these exemplars — it should provide concrete behavioral excerpts at key scale points for each metric, along with interpretive rationale for scoring decisions.

 **Order effects.** It is not documented whether conditions were scored in a specific sequence.
 If the experimenter scored the entangled condition first (the most dramatic divergence), it could anchor expectations for baseline and fresh scoring.
 Sequential scoring introduces systematic bias.
 Future scoring protocols should randomize the order in which conditions are presented to each rater.